Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Frequently Asked Questions

-After registering with and getting residency permission from the immigration authorities, you’ll receive an immigration stamp in your passport.
+After registering with and getting residency permission from the immigration authorities in Ireland, you’ll receive an immigration stamp in your passport.
 The stamp indicates what you can and cannot do in Ireland.

 If your spouse/civil partner is an Irish citizen, you will receive Stamp 4.
 Stamp 4 permits you to stay in Ireland for an initial period of 36 months.
 You can work without an employment permit.